Table of Contents

 In Science and Other Fields

-After the use of the symbol in algebra, the x symbol was eventually used to represent the unknown in other circumstances.
+Because of its use in algebra, X became associated with the unknown.
 When physicist Wilhelm Röntgen discovered a new form of radiation in the 1890s, he called them X-rays because he didn’t fully understand them.
-In genetics, the X chromosome was named for its unique properties by early researchers.
+Early researchers named the X chromosome because of its unique properties.

 In aerospace, the x symbol stands for experimental or special research.
 In fact, each aircraft is recognized by a letter that designates its purpose.
 X-planes have accomplished several aviation firsts, from innovations to breaking altitude and speed barriers.
 Also, astronomers have long used X as the name of a hypothetical planet, a comet of unknown orbit, and so on.

-In the Greek language, the letter chi (χ) is the first letter in the word Christ (Χριστός) pronounced khristós, meaning the Anointed One.
-It’s thought that Constantine had seen the Greek letter in a vision, which led him to adopt the Christian faith.
+In the Greek language, the letter chi (χ) is the first letter in the word Christ (Χριστός) pronounced khristós.
+It means the Anointed One.
+Some sources say that Constantine may have seen the Greek letter in a vision, which led him to adopt the Christian faith.
 While some associate the X symbol with the cross, scholars say that the symbol is more identical to the pagan symbol for the sun.

 Some people are fond of symbols to represent their faith.
 However, the X symbol itself predates Christianity, as it was once the symbol of luck in ancient Greece.
-Nowadays, it remains a debate whether to use the X as a symbol of Christ in Xmas, considering the many negative meanings of X such as unknown and error, but some argue that the controversy is only a misunderstanding of language and history.
+Some don’t like the use of X to represent Christ in Xmas, considering the many negative meanings of X. After all, it does mean unknown and error.
+But some argue that the controversy is only a misunderstanding of language and history.

 In African Culture

-The most influential figure is Malcom X, an African American leader and supporter of Black nationalism, who took the surname X in 1952.
-He said that it symbolized the unknown African name of his ancestors.
-It might seem like a bitter reminder of slavery, but it can also be a declaration of his African roots.
+This is why Malcom X, an African American leader and supporter of Black nationalism, took the surname X in 1952.
+For him, it symbolized the unknown African name of his ancestors.
+He preferred it to his ‘slave’ name, as he put it.
+While this might come across as a bitter reminder of slavery, it’s a declaration of his African roots.

 The Symbol of X in Modern Times